BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 # Lesson 03 — Creating Hardhat Tasks for Contract Interaction

-In this lesson, you'll learn how to create custom Hardhat tasks to interact with your deployed OApp contracts.
+In this lesson, you'll learn how to create Hardhat tasks to interact with your deployed OApp contracts.
 Tasks provide a convenient way for common operations like calling contract methods and querying state.

 ## What You'll Learn